hkzlab/MiniPerformerPlus/README.md

 You will be responsible of checking the correct construction and functionality of your board.
 By using this project You will agree that I cannot be held responsible if it will destroy any of your devices, damage your computer, burn down your house or whatever.

-This board is still a work-in-progress, but I've decided to release it as the prototypes seems to work fine, but I'll probably further refine the design to work around some clearance issues.
+This board is still a work-in-progress, but I've decided to release it for other people to experiment as the prototypes seems to work fine.

 ## Introduction

-This board is a remix of the [Micromac Performer](https://github.com/TheRealBolle/Performer-SE-PL-CL) reversed by Bolle, resized for installation on Macintosh Plus computers.
-Specifically, on the clone I am using.
+This board is a remix of the [Micromac Performer](https://github.com/TheRealBolle/Performer-SE-PL-CL) reversed by Bolle, resized for installation on the Macintosh Plus clone I am using.

+Ideally, it should be usable on original Macintoshes too, but it might require some tweaking/redesign of the PCB to accomodate that.

 ![Rev. 1 board installed in a Mac Plus clone motherboard](pics/accel_installed.jpg)